doums/oterm/README.md

 ```

 #### `command`
-A string, the command and its arguments.
+A string or a list of string, the command and its arguments.
 Optional, default to the user shell.

 #### `callback`
 A funcref, a function that will be called when the process exits.
 Receives as arguments the job data and the exit status.
 Optional.